 OLD BEIJING DINNER TOUR

-Beijing’s dinnertime cuisine is so much more than the crowded tourist markets featuring bugs and mystery meat on sticks!
-Instead, join our small group food tour as we explore delicious, traditional dishes shoulder-to-shoulder with Beijingers in a traditional Hutong neighborhood.
-You’ll try traditional dishes that Chinese chefs have been perfecting for thousands of years, and learn about the history and culture of Beijing along the way.
+Join our small group food tour and explore delicious, local dishes shoulder-to-shoulder with Beijingers in a traditional Hutong neighborhood.
+You’ll try authentic dishes that Chinese chefs have been perfecting for thousands of years, and learn about the history and culture of Beijing along the way.

 SAMPLE CLASSIC BEIJING DISHES

-From “sauced meat” to “jarred yogurt”, Beijing’s snack scene is unrivalled.
+From “chuanr” to “jarred yogurt”, Beijing’s snack scene is unrivalled.
 And you can’t leave Beijing without trying donkey burger – trust us, it’s so much better than you think!

 Drink your fill of local beers and sample the world’s most popular liquor at each of our stops –you’ll learn the secret meaning behind ganbei (“cheers” in Chinese).